Islam (name)

 Islam (إِسْلَام) is an Arabic male and female given name and surname meaning "acceptance, agreement approval (the truth)", "god-fearing, humility, devoutness", "acknowledgment, admission, yield, obeyance", "obedience, preservation, protection, safeguarding, keeping", "piety, loyalty, devotion", "subjection, submissiveness, wonder, admiration, respect, submitting".

 Also, it is the name of the religion Islam and is primarily associated with Muslims.
-The name Islam is a diminutive of the name Aslam (أَسْلَم aslam), which both names stemming from the male noun-name Salaam.
+The name Islam is a diminutive of the name Aslam (أَسْلَم aslam), with both names stemming from the male noun-name Salaam.

 Notable people with the name include: